Deilephila elpenor (Linnaeus, 1758)

 Pacific Northwest

 The first Pacific Northwest observation of this species was at Pitt Meadows east of Vancouver in southwestern British Columbia.
-It is unclear how the species was introduced, but it has clearly become established and has started to spread.
+It is unclear how the species was introduced, but it is now established and has started to spread.
+It now occurs at low elevations throughout the Fraser Valley, British Columbia and adjacent Whatcom County, Washington.
 It has been suggested that this moth was released deliberately by an amateur entomologist, but this has not been substantiated.

 Global